 “Lethem is one of our most perceptive cultural critics, conversant in both the high and low realms, his insights buffeted by his descriptive imagination.”

-Jonathan Lethem’s genre-bending fiction weaves the conventions of noir mysteries, westerns, science fiction, and comic books into coming-of-age tales that are evocative and wholly original.
-He is the author of over a dozen books—including the much lauded novels Motherless Brooklyn and The Fortress of Solitude—and the winner of a MacArthur Foundation Genius Grant.
+Jonathan Lethem’s genre-defying fiction weaves the conventions of noirs, westerns, science fiction, and graphic novels into something both evocative and wholly original.
+He is the author of more than a dozen books—including the much-lauded novels Motherless Brooklyn and The Fortress of Solitude—and the winner of a MacArthur Foundation Genius Grant.

-By orchestrating such allusions to popular genres within his fiction, Lethem heightens emotional engagement with his characters, blurs boundaries across a broad spectrum of cultural creations, and expands the frontier of American fiction.
-In describing his own work, Lethem says, “Everything I write is informed by genre traditions, which I love deeply.
+Describing his work, Lethem says, “Everything I write is informed by genre traditions, which I love deeply.
 At the same time, I don’t think I’ve written without straining against genre boundaries, and I’ve often violated them outright.
 I think my work reveals traces of an extremely eclectic reading history, and my narrative is also particularly informed by film.
 But my dearest models are nearly all twentieth-century Americans pursuing high art through popular forms.”

 In 2021, Lethem was named a Library Lion by the New York Public Library, an honor that recognizes individuals who make significant cultural and educational contributions to the world.
-He also holds an honorary doctorate by the Pratt Institute and became the second Roy E. Disney Chair in Creative Writing at Pomona College, succeeding David Foster Wallace.
-Lethem’s writing has appeared in The New Yorker, Harper’s, Rolling Stone, Esquire, The New York Times, The Paris Review, the Believer, Granta, and McSweeney’s.
+He also holds an honorary doctorate by the Pratt Institute and is the second-ever Roy E. Disney Chair in Creative Writing at Pomona College, succeeding David Foster Wallace.
+Lethem’s writing has appeared in The New Yorker, Harper’s, Rolling Stone, Esquire, The New York Times, The Paris Review, The Believer, Granta, and McSweeney’s.
 He also served as a guest director at the 45th Annual Telluride Film Festival.

 For more information on Jonathan Lethem, please visit him on Facebook and at jonathanlethem.com.